Torres-type formulas for link signatures: Background and preliminaries

 \section{Background and preliminaries}

 This section deals with the definition of the main objects of study together with several preliminary lemmas.
 More precisely, we start in Section~\ref{sub:linalg} by recalling the definition of the signature and nullity of a Hermitian matrix, and prove an elementary but crucial lemma.
 In Section~\ref{sub:C-complex}, we review the three-dimensional definition of the signature and nullity via C-complexes.
 In Section~\ref{sub:twisted}, we then briefly explain the four-dimensional viewpoint on these invariants, and recall the Novikov-Wall theorem in Section~\ref{sub:NW}.
-Finally, Section~\ref{sub:plumbed} contains several technical lemmas on plumbed three-manifolds, whose proofs are deferred to Appendix~\ref{ap:plumbed}.
+Finally, Section~\ref{sec:plumbed} contains a review of plumbed three-manifolds over~$\Z^\mu$, the construction of a closed three-manifold~$M_L$ over~$\Z^\mu$ associated to a~$\mu$-colored link~$L$, as well as a technical lemma on plumbed~$\Z^\mu$-manifolds whose proof is deferred to Appendix~\ref{ap:plumbed}.